AlexHedley/blog/src/input/posts/GitHub-Actions-Branches.md

 ---
 title: GitHub Actions Branches
+# lead:
 tags:
   - programming
   - github
+  - github-actions
 author: alex-hedley
 # description:
 published: 2021-12-24
+# image:
+# imageattribution:
 ---

 How to get a list of branches from a current repo.